Landscaping Debris Removal Options

 Number of Yard Waste Bags per Cubic Yard

 On average, you can fit roughly 6.73 30-gallon yard waste bags per cubic yard.
 Here's an estimate of how that breaks down for our most frequently rented sizes.

 - 10 Yard Dumpster: 67 yard waste bags

 - 20 Yard Dumpster: 134 yard waste bags

-How to Dispose of Leaves
+Best Way to Dispose of Leaves

-Some cities have crews to pickup leaf disposal bags or use vacuum machines to collect loose leaves.
+Some cities have crews to pick up leaf disposal bags or use vacuum machines to collect loose leaves.
 Keep in mind that this service is often limited to a few scheduled leaf collection days per season.

-How to Dispose of Grass Clippings
+Best Way to Get Rid of Grass Clippings